 Multiple sources say the voting numbers were a symptom of a broad philosophical shift not defined by traditional categories of race or ethnicity, but more by class and educational background.
 Some suggest the Harris campaign failed to connect with more populist, working class voters more concerned about the economy than other issues, and these voters showed up in large numbers.

-Maria Lehman, U.S. Infrastructure Market Leader for GHD, vice chair of the White House National Infrastructure Advisory Council and American Society of Civil Engineers president emeritus, noted that passage of the Water Resources Development Act funding was unanimous in the Senate and virtually so in the House.
-“Infrastructure is still high on the agenda," she said.
-“The major difference is we won’t have the tailwinds we had, but we wont’ have headwinds.”
+Maria Lehman, U.S. infrastructure market leader for engineer GHD, vice chair of the White House National Infrastructure Advisory Council and American Society of Civil Engineers president emeritus, noted that passage recently of Water Resources Development Act funding was unanimous in the Senate and virtually so in the House.
+“Infrastructure is still high on the agenda," she told ENR.
+“We won’t have the tailwinds we had, but we won't have headwinds either.”

-The executive pointed to the extreme level of campaign misinformation spread related to Biden administration energy and environmental policies and impacts on corporate bottom lines.
+One industry company executive, speaking to ENR on background, pointed to the extreme level of Trump campaign misinformation related to Biden administration energy and environmental policies and impacts on corporate bottom lines.
 “Engineers are about the facts,” the executive said.
 “When people don’t have them, it’s bad.”

 Environmental Policy Fallout

-Environmental advocates note that the climate crisis is real and will not wait for anyone.
-“Existing policies aren’t enough to help the United States meet its 2030 goal to cut emissions in half below 2005 levels, let alone deliver additional reductions by 2035,” said Rachel Cleetus, policy director and lead economist for the Climate and Energy Program at the Union of Concerned Scientists, in a statement.
+“Existing policies aren’t enough to help the United States meet its 2030 goal to cut emissions in half below 2005 levels, let alone deliver additional reductions by 2035,” said Rachel Cleetus, policy director and lead economist for the Union of Concerned Scientists' climate and energy program in a statement.
 “President-elect Trump ran a brutish campaign that disregarded or misrepresented scientific facts, while promising to boost fossil fuel companies’ fortunes,” she said.

 “There is no denying that another Trump presidency will stall national efforts to tackle the climate crisis and protect the environment, but most U.S. state, local, and private sector leaders are committed to charging ahead,” Dan Lashof, U.S. director of the World Resources Institute, said in a statement.